fabaff/fsl-test-bench/docs/installation/quick-start.rst

 - **fsl-tb-master**: Hosts for FSL Test bench guests when using virtualization
 - **fsl_hosts**: Hosts to install the Fedora Security Lab package set

-Those groups are refected in the playbook to setup only the named hosts.
+Those groups are mentioned in the playbooks to setup only the named hosts.

 More information about this topic are available are in the `Ansible documentation`_.

 Variables
 ---------
-After cloning the `git repository`_, edit the `variables/sensitive-variables.yml` `file`_ if you don't want to use *password* as default password for the application and *testbench* for the system.
+After cloning the `git repository`_, please review and edit the variables files.

-The file ``variables/sensitive.yml`` contains all passwords for root and the users and details for the certificate.
+The file ``variables/sensitive.yml`` contains all passwords for root, the users, and the details for the certificate.
 Please edit this file according to your needs.

+In the file ``variables/local.yml`` are several networking preferences stored.
+If you run into conflicts with your local network settings (e.g. IP range, etc.) please change the values.

 Run it
 ------